jewelsofthought/neshama/site/posts/neshama/card1.md

 {% block mainContents %}

-> If richer and fuller languages for redemption are to evolve, fantasies that fetishise the past must be relinquished
+> If richer and fuller languages for redemption are to evolve, fantasies that fetishise the past must be relinquished.

-> Each organ is a recording and playback mechanism, blood is the recording tape with metal filings, cells are the components that make up the living crystals, and bones are the crystallisation of this information.
+^2bd6f2
 > In order for there to be an outcome, the laws of symmetry must be broken.

+---

+> [#jewish]{.tag} As the eyes and the ears, the nose and mouth, the heart, legs and arms of **HaShem** having a human experience, this is where you can begin to embrace and embody the truth of your existence.

+> #test Each organ is a recording and playback mechanism, blood is the recording tape with metal filings, cells are the components that make up the living crystals, and bones are the crystallisation of this information.

+[This implies that we are like a radio, just like the crystal, which receives and transmits according to how it has processed what it has received.
+For there is also a crystallization of information that occurs as time passes.
+Enough to influence the response (i.e. transmission) from the living being]{.note}

 > Just as we wake in the morning hungry for food to nourish our bodies, so we need to awaken with the same spiritual hunger to sustain our souls.

-> "Nothing left to lose" implies that you had something to lose and then were placed&mdash;or forced&mdash; into having nothing left to lose.
+> "Nothing left to lose" implies that you had something to lose and then were placed &mdash;or forced &mdash; into having nothing left to lose.

 > To live a "big" life takes "big" energy, not only from you, but from your environment.
 Think of moving a skateboard 1km., versus a car, or an 18-wheeler..

 > We don't look for a religion.
 I have a destination, and I will take the path that will best lead me to my destination, not taking into account the influential effects of my destiny.

-> As the eyes and the ears, the nose and mouth, the heart, legs and arms of G-d having a human experience, this is where you can begin to embrace and embody the truth of your existence.

 ## All change can only happen via יהוה